cyberxml/pentos/README.md

 On the "What type of installation would you like?" page,
  - 	select: "Use All Space"
+ - 	select: "Encrypt System"
+ - 	select: "Review and modify partioning layout"
  - 	select: Next

+###### STIG compliant disk partitioning
+###### disk encyrption to meet 'due care' for pentest info storage

+On the "Please Select A Device" page,
+ - 	select: LVM Volume Groups > vg_[hostname]
+ - 	select: Edit

+In the "Edit LVM Volume Group" dialog,
+ - 	select: lv_root
+ - 	select: Edit

+In the "Edit Logical Volume" dialog,
+ - 	in the Size field, enter: 23868
+ - 	select: Encrypt
+ - 	select: OK

+In the "Edit LVM Volume Group" dialog,
+ - 	select: lv_root
+ - 	select: Add

+In the "Make Logical Volume" dialog,
+ - 	in the mount point field, enter: /tmp
+ - 	in the size field, enter: 1024
+ - 	select: Encrypt
+ - 	select: OK

+In the "Edit LVM Volume Group" dialog,
+ - 	select: lv_root
+ - 	select: Add

+In the "Make Logical Volume" dialog,
+ - 	in the mount point field, enter: /var
+ - 	in the size field, enter: 1024
+ - 	select: Encrypt
+ - 	select: OK

+In the "Edit LVM Volume Group" dialog,
+ - 	select: lv_root
+ - 	select: Add

+In the "Make Logical Volume" dialog,
+ - 	in the mount point field, enter: /var/log
+ - 	in the size field, enter: 1024
+ - 	select: Encrypt
+ - 	select: OK

+In the "Edit LVM Volume Group" dialog,
+ - 	select: lv_root
+ - 	select: Add

+In the "Make Logical Volume" dialog,
+ - 	in the mount point field, enter: /var/log/audit
+ - 	in the size field, enter: 1024
+ - 	select: Encrypt
+ - 	select: OK

+In the "Edit LVM Volume Group" dialog,
+ - 	select: lv_root
+ - 	select: Add

+In the "Make Logical Volume" dialog,
+ - 	in the mount point field, enter: /home
+ - 	in the size field, enter: 1024
+ - 	select: Encrypt
+ - 	select: OK

+In the "Edit LVM Volume Group" dialog,
+ - 	select: OK

+In the "Format Warnings" dialog,
+ - 	select: Format

+In the "Enter passphrase for encrypted partion" dialog,
+ - 	in the "Enter passphrase" field, enter: a passphrase
+ - 	in the "Confirm passphrase" field, enter: a passphrase
+ - 	select: OK

 In the "Writing storage configuration to disk" dialog,
  - 	select: Write changes to disk

+On the "Boot Loader" page,
+ - 	select: Next

 On the "The default installation of CentOS is minimal install" page,
  - 	select: Desktop